HISTORY OF THE SUMMER OF LOVE — 1967: DRUGS

 “All the major drug deals on the West Coast go down within a two block stretch of Telegraph Avenue.
 The dealers and streetpeople are what’s left of the flower children.”

 All this was within blocks of the nearby University of California campus.
 To say that drugs were rampant at Berkeley is an understatement: as an RA, I was called upon to take students who were too high on marijuana or LSD down to the Student Health Center.
 My saddest duty was checking out the room of a student who had committed suicide.
 On his wall were comic-strip blotters of LSD.

 Berkeley, the counterpart foci of Haight-Ashbury, on the ellipse of the San Francisco Bay, reflected the tone and mood of the Summer of Love.
-In this third article on this period from 50 years ago, I discuss the drugs topic of sex, drugs, and rock & roll.
+In this third article on this period from 50 years ago, I discuss the drugs topic of “sex, drugs, and rock & roll.”
 Berkeley was the West Coast hub of drugs, as Boston was the East Coast hub.
-Drugs were shipped into Vallejo, a port town 30 minutes north of Berkeley.
-Michael Crichton popularized the Berkeley drug trade in his 1970 novel — written under the pseudonym Michael Douglas along with his 19-year old brother Douglas — called Dealing: Or the Berkely-to-Boston Forty-Brick Lost-Bag Blues.
+Drugs were shipped into Vallejo, a port town 30 minutes north of Berkeley, and drug trades were made on “Telegraph”.
+Michael Crichton popularized the Berkeley drug trade in his 1970 novel — written under the pseudonym Michael Douglas along with his 19-year old brother Douglas — called Dealing: Or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues.